Evavic44/learn-css/CSS Grid/README.md

 ### **Position/Span Grid Rows and Columns**
 We can span or position grid columns and rows along the lines of the grid container.
 Spanning grid columns and rows can be very useful when building complex layouts.
 Spanning grid items consist of the following property: `grid-column-start`, `grid-column-end` and `grid-row-start`, `grid-row-end` properties.

+Spanning and positioning grid items is a very important tool you can use in building complex layouts with CSS grid which I'll be haring in another article (hopefully).
 <!-- Image of span & position -->

 In the image above, we have a grid container with four columns and three rows.
 Say we want to position `Item one` in the second column, we'll do that by first targeting the `Item one` using <a href="sudo-selectors" target="_blank" title="Sudo selectors - MDN Reference">sudo selectors</a> _(though you can add custom classes to the items if you lke)_